-Chapter 2: The Architecture of Hope
+Chapter 2: The Winner’s Strategy

 Today, I feel hopeful.

-I’m done being a passenger.
-My teacher scolded me for not taking things seriously, and instead of sinking into guilt, I used it as a spark.
+I’m done being a passenger in my own life.
+My teacher scolded me today for not taking things seriously, and instead of sinking into a hole of guilt, I used it as a spark.
 He’s right—I’ve been distracted, but the distraction ends now.
+I’ve built a new roadmap, dividing my days not by rigid hours, but by purposeful energy: Morning, Afternoon, and Night.

-Today, I’m investing that energy into my exams, my career, and my financial independence.
+Today, I’m investing that energy exactly where it belongs: into my exams, my career, and my financial independence.
 I am organizing my expenses and my life, one line at a time.
+Their motivation was the exact fuel I needed to realize that the "winner" inside me didn't leave—she was just waiting for a strategy.

 The Vision: My 3-Year Roadmap